virtualdataset/metagen-docs/src/intro/why_virtdata.md

 It is possible to have realistic samples, statistical shaping, high throughput, immediately adaptivity, and repeatability at the same time.

 The examples above are only the tip of the iceberg in terms of what is possible.
-We simply do not have great tools for experimentation.
 Virtual DataSet aims to make it easier to explore and use new dataset simulation methods.